I've always embraced technology from a young age.

 I paid out of my own pocket for a social media marketing management course to learn more about managing social media for others.

 At work, I suggested adding social media management to our client's marketing options.

 We all became experts in social media to grow our followers and reach, but I noticed many didn't appear to have the same interest in social media that I did.

 I was mocked for using it so much and even got in trouble a few times for being so social.

-I quit friending my bosses just so they wouldn't know when I was active on social media.
+I quit friending my bosses so that they wouldn't know when I was active on social media.

 I perfected using social media to get prospects for advertising sales.

 I had more followers than many huge companies that I worked for including my own before they started adopting it.

 I read somewhere that people that spend more time on social media are lonelier and more depressed.